Ninja Theory: Acquisition by Microsoft (2018–present)

 On 10 June 2018, during E3 2018, Microsoft announced that they had entered into an agreement to acquire Ninja Theory alongside three other studios as part of Microsoft Studios.
 Studio creative director Tameem Antoniades said that they opted for the acquisition as "We want to be free from the AAA machine and make games focused on the experience, not around monetization", and would allow them to continue building smaller, risky games with creative independence.
 For Microsoft, Ninja Theory was seen as a studio that would produce good content that fits with the Xbox Game Pass subscription service, according to head of Microsoft Studios Matt Booty.

 In October 2019, Ninja Theory announced the establishment of a research and development effort dealing with mental health, dubbed The Insight Project.
 The Insight Project builds upon and continues the co-operation between Ninja Theory and Paul Fletcher, a University of Cambridge psychiatrist and professor of health neuroscience who had consulted the studio on Hellblade.
 With The Insight Project, Ninja Theory plans to build smaller games to "help people identify and control negative emotions".
 At The Game Awards 2019, Ninja Theory announced Senua's Saga: Hellblade II for Xbox Series X.

 The studio teased a new experimental game, Project: Mara in January 2020.
 Antoniades said that Project: Mara "will be a real-world and grounded representation of true mental terror" and "will be based heavily on research, interviews, and firsthand accounts to recreate the horrors of the mind as accurately and believably as possible."

+In April 2024, Polygon reported that co-founder and chief creative director Tameem Antoniades left Ninja Theory.
+He subsequently confirmed his departure on social media, expressing his desire to leave the company after the first Hellblade, but decided to stay for two more years to help with the transition.